elbazhazem/elbazhazem.github.io/supervision.md

 **Term:** Spring 2024

 **Description:**
-his project focuses on developing an Intrusion Detection System (IDS) utilizing machine learning techniques.
+This project focuses on developing an Intrusion Detection System (IDS) utilizing machine learning techniques.
 The goal is to classify network traffic as either benign or other malicious types, leveraging the **LycoS-Unicas-IDS2018 dataset**, which addresses limitations in earlier IDS datasets.
 The project integrates advanced data preprocessing, feature engineering, and machine learning algorithms to achieve high accuracy and efficient detection rates.

 ---